m66rus/amazon-connect-snippets/README.md

 Feel free to use and comment if you found it useful or any suggestions.

+##Close-Schedule
-Close-Schedule - is for expcetions / closures to hours of operations.
+- is for expcetions / closures to hours of operations.

+##
+Kinesis_lambda_transform
-Kinesis_lambda_transform - is for using when processing a batch of records that you then need to changes inline of the processing by Kinesis Firehose
+- is for using when processing a batch of records that you then need to changes inline of the processing by Kinesis Firehose